wouwei/slaythespirepath/README.md

-simple explanation on how to create an algorithm to generate a slay the spire like path.. just click on index.html !
+simple explanation -well, trying to, in that foreign english language..
+On how to create an algorithm to generate a slay the spire like path.. just click on index.html !

 to come :